ISRO: Military

 India's satellites and satellite launch vehicles have had military spin-offs.
 While India's 93–124 mi range Prithvi missile is not derived from the Indian space programme, the intermediate range Agni missile is derived from the Indian space programme's SLV-3.
 In its early years, under Sarabhai and Dhawan, ISRO opposed military applications for its dual-use projects such as the SLV-3.
 Eventually, the Defence Research and Development Organisation (DRDO)-based missile programme borrowed staff and technology from ISRO.
 Missile scientist A.P.J.
 Abdul Kalam (later elected president), who had headed the SLV-3 project at ISRO, took over as missile programme at DRDO.
 About a dozen scientists accompanied him, helping to design the Agni missile using the SLV-3's solid fuel first stage and a liquid-fuel (Prithvi-missile-derived) second stage.
 The IRS and INSAT satellites were primarily intended, and used, for civilian-economic applications, but they also offered military spin-offs.
 In 1996 the Ministry of Defence temporarily blocked the use of IRS-1C by India's environmental and agricultural ministries in order to monitor ballistic missiles near India's borders.
 In 1997, the Air Force's "Airpower Doctrine" aspired to use space assets for surveillance and battle management.

 Academic

 Institutions like the Indira Gandhi National Open University and the Indian Institutes of Technology use satellites for educational applications.
 Between 1975 and 1976, India conducted its largest sociological programme using space technology, reaching 2,400 villages through video programming in local languages aimed at educational development via ATS-6 technology developed by NASA.
 This experiment—named Satellite Instructional Television Experiment (SITE)—conducted large-scale video broadcasts resulting in significant improvement in rural education.
-Education could reach remote rural areas with the help of the above programs.